Roblox/creator-docs/content/en-us/characters/pathfinding.md

    					-- Increase waypoint index and move to next waypoint nextWaypointIndex += 1

-   					-- Use boat if waypoint label is the modifier ID "UseBoat"; otherwise move to next waypoint if waypoints[nextWaypointIndex].Label == "UseBoat" then useBoat() else
+   					-- Use boat if waypoint label is "UseBoat"; otherwise move to next waypoint if waypoints[nextWaypointIndex].Label == "UseBoat" then useBoat() else